Tariffed On-Bill Energy Efficiency Program

 What does this funding get me?

-This is a utility program you can sign up for to install various energy efficiency improvements in your home, pay for them over time through a surcharge on your electric bill, and start saving money immediately.
+Through the Tariffed On-Bill Energy Efficiency Program, you can sign up for to install various energy efficiency improvements in your home, pay for them over time through a surcharge on your electric bill, and start saving money immediately.
 If you move, the next owner or renter takes over the payments.

 Am I eligible?